 The resolution was approved by and finalized by the Provost, Equal Opportunity and University Legal Counsel.
 The policy below is the result of great collaboration.

 Iowa State University welcomes diversity of religious beliefs and practices, recognizing the contributions differing experiences and viewpoints can bring to the community.
 There may be times when an academic or work requirement conflicts with religious observances and practices.
 If that happens, students and employees may request reasonable accommodation of their religious practices.
 In all cases, you must put your request in writing.
-The instructor or supervisor will review the situation in an effort to provide a reasonable accommodation when possible to do so without fundamentally altering a course or creating an undue burden for the instructor, supervisor, or department.
+The instructor or supervisor will review the situation in an effort to provide a reasonable accommodation when possible to do so without fundamentally altering a course or creating an undue burden for the instructor, supervisor or department.

 Request for Accommodations

 For employees, you should inform your supervisor of the conflict and your requested accommodation at the earliest possible time.
-You or your supervisor may also seek assistance from Human Resources Services or the Office of Equal Opportunity.
+You or your supervisor may also seek assistance from University Human Resources or the Office of Equal Opportunity.

 For students, you should first discuss the conflict and your requested accommodation with your professor at the earliest possible time.
 You or your instructor may also seek assistance from the Dean of Students Office or the Office of Equal Opportunity.